 Step 1: Check if you have software that supports OneRoster

 Some of our customers do not have any system that supports OneRoster.
-In this case some have adopted ClassLink, which can be used to add OneRoster support to a variety of SIS systems (read more about that here).
+In this case some have adopted ClassLink, or Clever, which can be used to add OneRoster support to a variety of SIS systems (read more about that here).
 A few others have implemented a custom software solution on their end to generate OneRoster files and upload them to an SFTP server.

 Once you have identified a way to provide us with OneRoster data, you will have to consult its documentation (assuming it is not a custom solution) to determine how to setup a OneRoster export and provide us with the information needed to access it.